jdidion/atropos/README.md

     * Integrate with MultiQC
     * https://github.com/marcelm/cutadapt/issues/112
     * Also look at the QCML used in ngs-bits
-* Integrate userstats (opt-in, of course) to gather user statistics and crash reports.
 * Add developer/contributor documentation and guidelines.

 ### 1.2